When will energy unit rates change after an Ofgem review?

 Tariff type Does the Ofgem cap apply?
 Typical rate change timing Best next step

-Standard Variable (SVT) Yes (it sets max unit rates/standing charges by region/meter/payment) Usually on 1 Jan / 1 Apr / 1 Jul / 1 Oct Compare alternatives; check both unit rate and standing charge
+Standard Variable (SVT) Yes (it sets max unit rates/standing charges by region/meter/payment) On the quarter date — next 1 July 2026 (then 1 Oct) Compare a fixed deal before 1 July; check both unit rate and standing charge

-Fixed Not directly (your fix can be above or below the cap) Typically at end of fixed term (unless contract allows changes) Check end date + exit fees; line up a switch 2–6 weeks before it ends
+Fixed Not directly (your fix can be above or below the cap) Typically at end of fixed term (the 1 July rise won’t apply mid-fix) Check end date + exit fees; line up a switch 2–6 weeks before it ends

 Tracker Varies (some are linked to wholesale; may have caps/floors) Can change daily or on a defined schedule Understand the formula; check risk if prices rise quickly

-Time-of-use (e.g., Economy 7) Often yes for default tariffs; TOU pricing structure adds complexity SVT TOU rates often move with cap dates; smart tariffs can change differently Check day vs night rates and your usage pattern before switching
+Time-of-use (e.g., Economy 7) Often yes for default tariffs; TOU pricing structure adds complexity SVT TOU rates often move on cap dates (next 1 July 2026); smart tariffs can change differently Check day vs night rates and your usage pattern before switching

 Decision checklist: who this suits